Frequently Asked Questions About Lumens

 Where can I get lumens?

-Lumens are available for purchase on several known markets and exchanges.
+Lumens are available on several licensed exchanges.

-Digital currencies are very innovative but not insured by regulatory bodies such as the FDIC.
+Digital currencies are very innovative, but not insured by regulatory bodies such as the FDIC.

 Before purchasing lumens, consult the Consumer Advisory brief by the Consumer Protection Finance Board (CPFB) on the potential risks associated with digital currencies.
+You should also read this educational document from the CFTC: “Customer Advisory: Understand the Risks of Virtual Currency Trading.”

 What is the price of lumens?